Pocketpills

 Over-the-counter (OTC) medications in a nutshell

-Over-the-counter medicine (OTC) are those drugs that you can buy without a prescription.
+Over-the-counter medicines (OTC) are those drugs that you can buy without a prescription.
 They are safe when taken as per directions mentioned on the label or your doctor’s directions.
 Over-the-counter medicine is also known as nonprescription medicines or counter medicines.

 Can you buy over-the-counter medicine online?